base7/impala-js/README.md

 All API methods accept an object as their first argument, containing the parameters for the API call.
 This object can be omitted if there are no arguments to set.

+API methods that take an ID have the ID as the first argument.

 For example:

 ```js